janscience/TeeRec/README.md

 - [scope](examples/scope): Show acquired data on a display.
 - [logger](examples/logger): Continuously store data on SD card.
 - [recorder](examples/recorder): Show acquired data on a display and store data on SD card upon user request.
+- [audioscope](examples/audioscope): Play acquired data on speaker and display them on a monitor.
 - [audiorecorder](examples/audiorecorder): Play acquired data on speaker and store data on SD card upon user request.

 ### Testing data acquisition